FCSplayz/VectorTyping/README.md

 ## Unity Project Installation

 To add this C# code library to your Unity project, follow the steps below:
+- Download the ZIP file containing the library files
 - Create a new folder in the `Assets` folder of your project and name it `VectorTyping`.
-- Then put the files found in this repository in the newly created `VectorTyping` folder.
+- Then extract the ZIP file's contents to the directory of the newly created `VectorTyping` folder.

 After following these steps, you should be able to use the `VectorTyping` namespace and its Vector types for your Unity project.